Time Stands Still at Monument Valley

 Taking the Tour / Road Trip

-Taking a CNN Money, and Discovery Channel.
+Taking a tour is your best choice to visit the Monument Valley.
+They are highly recommended by CNN Money, Frommers and Discovery Channel.
 J.R., our tour guide, didn’t only bring us there safely but he lets us experience Monument Valley.
 He has interesting anecdotes and stories to tell about almost every sight we’ve to, came across / saw on or along the road.
-Not to mention the dinosaur toy he brought out as a prop to one of our photo sessions. 😀is your best choice to visit the Monument Valley.
-They are highly recommended by
+Not to mention the dinosaur toy he brought out as a prop to one of our photo sessions. 😀

 He brought us to the perfect spots where postcard-perfect photos were taken.
 He volunteered to be our photographer.
 The photo below is a proof he’s got an eye for photography. 😉